What legal research training does the Library offer?

 This session covers how to research legislation using online and print resources.
 We will focus on how to navigate both subscription and free websites for UK material, alongside key hardcopy resources, as well as pointing out where to find authoritative foreign and international material.

 In a new series, we will be focusing on particular legal topics.
-The first is on human rights law, with more to follow in 2020.
+The first is on human rights law, with more to follow.

 Human Rights Law